ollieatkinson/ObjectiveCRuby/readme.md

 Tests
 ---------------------
-Tests are provided through Kiwi ( https://github.com/allending/Kiwi ), and are largely reproduced from the Ruby Reference page ( http://www.ruby-doc.org/core-1.9.3/ ), some methods may be changed slightly in how they function, but for the most part the goal is to ape Ruby behaviour.
+Tests are provided through Expecta ( https://github.com/specta/expecta ), and are largely reproduced from the Ruby Reference page ( http://www.ruby-doc.org/core-1.9.3/ ), some methods may be changed slightly in how they function, but for the most part the goal is to ape Ruby behaviour.